If you're starting a new early years business (such as a pre school) there's a lot to think about.

 - Business planning and financial management

 Market research allows you to see how much demand there is in your area for a new business or service.
-Downloading our market research information sheet (PDF) and reading the Childcare Sufficiency Assessment 2014 is a good starting point.
-We have also recently updated the Audit of Childcare and Early Education Provision with 2015 data.
-You may also be interested in the other research we do.
+Reading the Childcare Sufficiency Assessment 2022 to 2023 (PDF) is a good starting point.

 Type of business

 You'll need to decide on the type of childcare you want to offer and how many hours and days a week you want to open for.
 Ofsted recognises four types of childcare:

 - Childcare on non-domestic premises - childcare on premises that are not being used as a home, for example a playgroup, day nursery, pre-school, creche at a gym or shopping centre, after school club or breakfast club.